Active Substance: prucalopride succinate

 The medicine can only be obtained with a prescription.

 How is Resolor used?

 The recommended dose of Resolor is 2 mg taken once a day.
-Women aged over 65 years should start with a 1-mg dose once a day, and this can be increased to 2 mg once a day if needed.
+Patients aged over 65 years should start with a 1 mg dose once a day, and this can be increased to 2 mg once a day if needed.

 How does Resolor work?

 The active substance in Resolor, prucalopride, is a ‘5-HT4 receptor agonist’.
 This means that it works like a substance in the body called 5-hydroxytryptamine (5-HT, also known as serotonin) and attaches to receptors for 5-HT in the gut called ‘5-HT4 receptors’.